• XARAGUA

 Application:

-This includes armed or unarmed ideological penetration of sacred institutions, including in the diasporic zones.
+This includes armed or unarmed ideological penetration of institutions, including in the diasporic zones.

 ---